crblanaru/bunny_eaas/README.md

 The purpose of this project is to showcase Bunnyshell features.

-The focus in on functionality.
+The focus in on the integration with Jenkins.

 Project structure:
 ```